Train-In-Blocks-Ltd/Landing/content/blog/unilateral-bilateral-exercises.md

 ---
 title: Unilateral vs. Bilateral Exercises - Improving Sprint and Agility
 slug: unilateral-bilateral-exercises
+exclusive: false
 img: woman-kneel-squat.png
+alt: Unilateral vs. Bilateral Exercises
+author: Mikey Lau
+date: 2020-10-28
 postDesc: An insight into the effects of unilateral and bilateral exercises on sprint and agility performance.
-author: Mikey Lau
-date: "2020-10-28"
-exclusive: false
 ---

 ## What are _Quick Articles_?